waku-org/docs.waku.org/docs/guides/nodes-and-sdks.md

 Waku has risks and limitations as it is still developing and preparing for extensive adoption.
 However, it is already demonstrating its capabilities by [powering various applications](/powered-by-waku).
 [Join our community](/community) to stay updated on our progress.
 :::

 Ready to integrate Waku into your application for private, secure, censorship-free communication?
-Explore the available SDKs and contribute by operating a node.
+Explore the available SDKs and contribute by running a node.

 ## Run a Waku Node